Chain Reaction (game show): Main game

 Each chain comprised seven words.
 The teams were reduced to two civilian players each and each was given one responsibility.
 One teammate was the letter giver and decided whether to give a letter to his or her partner or the other team's word guesser.
 As before, a correct response was worth points and control of the board.
 In round one, each word guessed was worth 10 points, but the final word guessed in that chain was worth 20 (changed to 15 in season two).
 In round two, these values escalated to 20 points each and 40 points for the final word.
 If a fourth chain was needed to decide the game, the point values were 40 points per word and 80 for the final word.
 The first team to score 200 points won the game.
 That team played the bonus game and returned to the next show.

 During the run, two methods of earning bonus money were used.
-In the first season, the middle word of the second chain was also a bonus word (designated first by an asterisk, then by a dollar sign) worth $250 for the team that guessed it.
+In the first season, the middle word of the second chain was also a bonus word (designated first by an asterisk, then by a dollar sign) worth CA$250 for the team that guessed it.
 For seasons two to four, the players played a Missing Link.
 The team in the lead would be shown the first and last words of a three-word chain.
-If they could guess the word in between with no letters revealed, the team received $500.
-Every wrong guess added a letter while taking away $100 from the potential payoff.
+If they could guess the word in between with no letters revealed, the team received CA$500.
+Every wrong guess added a letter while taking away CA$100 from the potential payoff.

 For seasons three and four, only solo players participated and a score of 300 won the game.
 The players now had to decide whether to take a letter for themselves or give one to their opponent.

 Champions remained on the show until they were defeated or held their title for five consecutive days.
-During the first season, any team that retired undefeated received a $5,000 bonus.
+During the first season, any team that retired undefeated received a CA$5,000 bonus.